Center for the Advancement of Research on Eating Behaviors (CARE)

 We Are Hiring

-The Center for the Advancement of Research on Eating Behaviors (CARE) has an opening for an Assistant Research Professor who will serve as a Statistician and Researcher on one or more research projects, serving as an expert in the area of quantitative methods.
+The Center for the Advancement of Research on Eating Behaviors (CARE) has an opening for an Assistant Researcher to help coordinate clinical trials and basic science research in eating disorders.

 Fall 2025 Clinical Psychology Graduate Applicants